installo-lib/cstr/README.md

 # cstr
 cstr is a constraint solver
-to couple the host-structure impedance models and implicit models
+to couple the host-structure impedance and implicit models